Spark jobs, Python notebook cells, and library installation all support both Python 2 and 3.

 Python 3 is supported on all Databricks Runtime versions starting with Spark 2.0.2-db3.

 To specify the Python version when you create a cluster, select it from the Python Version drop-down.
+When you create a new cluster, the default Python version is Python 3.

 You can create a cluster running a specific version of Python using the API by setting the environment variable